• Read the Case

 • Use a Digest's Index

-Identify the jurisdiction relevant to your research and use the digest for that jurisdiction.
+Identify the jurisdiction relevant for your research and use the digest for that jurisdiction.
 To find cases on your topic, look for the terms you've identified in the Descriptive Word Index (DWI) located in special volumes at either the end or beginning of the digest set.
 The terms in the DWI will be followed by abbreviations indicating the relevant topics and key numbers.

 • Locate Digest References